-Following our recent video (link) on muscle fibre myths,
+Following our recent video (link) on muscle fibre myths, I got this question

 That said, not everyone with a higher than average body weight is unfit or “overweight”.
 There is a strong correlation between overall body mass and body fat but its approximate (figure).
 Indeed this has been the foundation of the criticism of body mass index (BMI) for years….specifically you can be big and strong and lean and have a higher than advised BMI!
 This could be one reason a slightly high BMI is not necessarily a mortality risk (link).

 Is the BMI Formula Correct?

 An interesting aside is that the BMI formula (wt/ht²) is actually proven to be wrong!
 If you plot normal population data of weight vs height then you find the correct formula is more like wt/ht².⁴⁵ (ie raised to 2.45).
 Apparently even Quetlet’s data showed this (link).
 This means wt/ht² will classify people as overweight or underweight simply because they are significantly taller or shorter than the average human.
 Romero-Corral et al tested this and found that the “>30” kg/m² BMI benchmark for obesity is mostly accurate when it is position (PPV of 87% for men and 99% for women) but horribly inaccurate when negative (NPV was 60% for men and 54% for women).
 In short, 50% of the population are misidentified by the BMI-defined threshold for obesity mainly by saying they are ok, when they are not.

 What does this mean for athletes?
 Some sports are very weight sensitive, particularly long distance running and hill climbers in cycling.
 However, power sports less so, and even rowing where your weight is essentially supported by the water doesn’t require a light mass to do well provided power is high.

 If you sort professional runners, who are after all supporting their own weight, by event and then body weight you find a pretty strong trend to lower weight in longer events (source)